 Obviously, there is now significantly more room for growth with the cloud in our tool belts, allowing new scale for what’s possible.
 Nearly any business has new opportunities to scale up to some degree with no major hardware investment.
 The cloud sets the stage for businesses to grow faster and with more agility, while serving more customers with less overhead.

 So nimbo-nebulous though it may sound, “the cloud” is commonplace in our world now, and is quickly becoming a universal backdrop for the ways we work, live and interact.

 If you want to explore the ways cloud computing can take your business to new levels, whether it be through hosting, backup and disaster recovery, operational advancements, mobilizing of your workforce, development for cloud-based applications and business services, or dozens of other ways, give us a shout.
-We’ll connect (via the cloud or in person) to talk through what you can do to grow your business and what we can do to help you prosper.
+Dynamic Quest will connect (via the cloud or in person) to talk through what you can do to grow your business and what we can do to help you prosper.

 More than 33 billion records will be stolen by cybercriminals by 2023, an increase of 175% from 2018.

 The cost of cybercrime is predicted to hit $10.5 trillion by 2025, according to the latest version of the Cisco/Cybersecurity Ventures “2022 Cybersecurity Almanac.”.

 The three sectors with the biggest spending on cybersecurity are banking, manufacturing, and the central/federal government, accounting for 30% of overall spending (IDC).

 The internal team was energized.
 With the Level 1 work off its plate, the team turned its attention to the work that fueled company growth and gave them job satisfaction.